 Joe did as he said, he spent two days in the dungeon and pulled truck load after truck load out of it (there was one bright side, where I was framing in 90 degree heat up stairs the basement remained a refreshing 69 degree bug-free zone).
 The basement had been set up for my grandpa and grandma’s winter wood working shop but the extent of scrap wood down there impressed even me.
 Joe kept at it and got nearly the whole thing cleared out and hauled to our back wood pile in two long days.
 By the end of the second day (Sunday) I was just finishing all of the framing upstairs and here my man came.
 He watched me and hung out for a little while then said in a little voice, “Please don’t make me go back to the dungeon.
 Can I help you frame?”
 I laughed so hard I almost fell off my ladder!
 So, he helped me in the last couple of hours of Sunday and I got almost all of the framing done on the first floor!
-Another two days of framing on my own and now the first and second floors are ready for plumbing and electrical.
+Another two days of framing on my own and now the first and second floors are ready for me to start the plumbing and electrical.

 I have to start with where I was this last Friday night, alone and tired, sitting in our dungeon staring at a floor-to-ceiling shelf full of empty canning jars.
 It was the saddest thing I have ever seen (how can a shelf look so sad?) and all I could do was sit there and try not to cry.
-It was the last corner, the last piece, of my grandpa and grandma’s house, the very last thing that we had not touched or changed or destroyed or torn out or moved and it was very very sad.
+It was the last corner, the last piece, of my grandpa and grandma’s house, the very last thing that I had not touched or changed or destroyed or torn out or moved and it was very very sad.
 Each jar was an empty reminder of what my grandma eventually could not do when her sight and then her body failed her.
 Each jar all tucked in a row, once holding so much time and effort, now just ancient dust and emptiness.
 I knew what I had to do and I took up load after load, picking out some as I went to keep, and threw the rest in the dumpster with my eyes closed at the sound of shattering glass.
 After awhile I couldn’t take it any more and there was still dozens upon dozens of jars left.
 I sat down and I smoked and I cried.
 I felt like a failure, it was so silly – what on earth was I going to do with 200 jars?
 I’ve kept so much and it felt like such a failure on my part to not be able to part with them like I was supposed to be able to do.

 The next day we hauled all of the jars out of there (and kept them) and tore out the four floor-to-ceiling shelves built into the basement in various places.
 Behind all of those jars and the shelf that kept them was the door you see in the picture.
 Kinda cool.
-Sadly it went nowhere but to the other side of the basement and not Narnia like I had hoped for.
+Sadly it went nowhere but to the other side of the basement and not to Narnia like I had hoped for.

-Joe had nearly cleared out the whole basement on his own but the ceiling had to still come down (why in the hell did they put in a ceiling!?), a non-supporting wall had to come down, duct work had to be carefully removed and saved and we had to figure out what to do with the biggest chest freezer we had ever seen in our lives.
+Joe had nearly cleared out the whole basement on his own but the ceiling had to still come down (why in the hell did they put in a ceiling!?), a non-supporting wall had to come down, duct work had to be removed and saved and I had to figure out what to do with the biggest chest freezer we had ever seen in our lives.
 I wanted to keep it to use for storage, maybe for potatoes or carrots or anything we didn’t want mice to get into or whatever.
 But there was just no way.
 I bought a dozen steel reciprocating saw blades and Joe attacked it yesterday (Sunday the 29th) and cut it into four large and nasty pieces.
-My brother stopped by and they carried the refrigerator out of the basement (We’re gonna convert that into a smoker some day when we have free time… whatever the heck “free time” is as I haven’t seen any of that in several weeks…) There is still the water heater and all of the plumbing to cut out of there, as well as the old fuel oil furnace (any takers because that, too, has to go!) from there the whole basement needs walls and an egress window that I have officially been talked into adding.
+My brother stopped by and they carried the refrigerator out of the basement (We’re gonna convert that into a smoker some day when we have free time… whatever the heck “free time” is as I haven’t seen any of that in several months…) There is still the water heater and all of the plumbing to cut out of there, as well as the old fuel oil furnace (any takers because that, too, has to go!) from there the whole basement needs walls and an egress window that I have officially been talked into adding.
 It is the right choice, the egress window will make it a legal rental suite and we’re going to do it despite the extra work.

 So, we are making progress!
-170 gallons of fuel oil is still in our way in the wood shed/our future mud room, it is going this week though so I can put the floor in there – can’t wait!
+170 gallons of fuel oil is still in my way in the wood shed/my future mud room, it is going this week though so I can put the floor in there – can’t wait!
 We’re only a couple of days out from framing in the basement and a couple of days out, as well, for picking up the rest of the doors and windows from Menards.
 One step at a time!
 Once we get those mentions done it is on to plumbing 🙂